 Serving a mission in Taiwan and learning Mandarin opened up a new world for me, and over the course of my education, I’ve taken classes in eight or nine foreign languages, though I wouldn’t say that I have a particular affinity for them.
 They don’t come easily.
 I have to work hard and I’m afraid that I’m only really competent in just a couple of them, but I find languages fascinating.
 In fact, just last semester I was finally able to take my first class in Hebrew—something I’ve been wanting to do for a long time.

-What are some of the common threads between language and the historical issues with which you are most fascinated?
+What are some of the common threads between language and historical issues?

 My first book, based on my dissertation, was a study of the early Chinese historian Sima Qian, who wrote an astonishing history in the 1st century BC in which he attempted bring together information about the entire world—as he knew it—from legendary times to his own era.
 It’s organized into a unique form in which, rather than a single linear narrative, different details and stories about particular individuals are spread through various categories of annals, chronological tables, treatises, hereditary houses, and biographies.

 While I was working on my dissertation, and later the book, I often thought of Mormon, since Sima Qian also despaired of his contemporaries and buried a copy of his history for the benefit of “the sages and scholars of later ages.”

 What factors led Grant Hardy to write The Book of Mormon: A Reader’s Edition, and Understanding the Book of Mormon: A Reader’s Guide?

 When I was studying ancient Greek at BYU, I was introduced to modern translations of the Bible, which often read much more easily than the King James Version.
 This is not just a result of the language but also the formatting, which generally puts the text into paragraphs with superscripted verse numbers, quotation marks, poetic stanzas, and section headings.